-The Sackler School of Graduate Biomedical Sciences provides an array of training opportunities for graduate students and postdoctoral fellows.
-Additional programs focus on summer research training for undergraduates and medical students and on research internships for post-baccalaureates.
-All of these programs are strongly grounded in the collegial and collaborative atmosphere that permeates our school and the Tufts University Health Science campus that is our home.
+The Sackler School of Graduate Biomedical Sciences provides an array of training opportunities for graduate students and fellows.
+Our programs are strongly grounded in the collegial and collaborative atmosphere that permeates our school and the Tufts University Health Science campus that is our home.
 Although Sackler School faculty are drawn primarily from the faculty of Tufts University School of Medicine, biomedical researchers from other schools of Tufts University contribute to Sackler Programs.
 Members of the Sackler faculty from the College of Engineering, the College of Arts and Sciences, the Tufts Cummings School of Veterinary Medicine, the School of Dental Medicine, and the Gerald J. and Dorothy R. Friedman School of Nutrition bring unique perspectives and opportunities to our trainees.

 The Sackler School is also home to a summer research program for undergraduates and to a post-baccalaureate internship program.
 Many of our faculty provide research experiences for medical students studying at Tufts University School of Medicine.
 Visiting students can also be hosted by labs in the Sackler School and our laboratories provide training to Tufts undergraduates who are focusing on a career in science.

 Sackler is committed to training both men and women for fulfilling careers; over 60% of our students are women.